delashu/BIOS823_Project/README.md

 - Deployment on streamlit (2 days)

 **Technology Stack:**
 We use Google BigQuery to access and query the full MIMIC III dataset.
 In order to do this, we connect a BigQuery account with our Physionet autenticated researcher account to gain access, following [the tutorial](https://mimic.mit.edu/docs/iii/tutorials/intro-to-mimic-iii-bq/).
-SQL will be utilized to store the data as each table is ~6.2gb and join the necessary data into an analytic data frame.
+However, connection to the MIMIC-3 database and query retrieval could not be achieved on local machine due to security retriction.
+Therefore SQL will be utilized to store the data locally as each table is ~6.2gb and join the necessary data into an analytic data frame.
 We will use several python packages to explore and analyze the data including: pandas and numpy (data manipulation), sklearn (logistic regression, random forest, etc.), matplotlib (visualizations).
 Lastly, we will create a dashboard using streamlit to deploy our interactive model.

 **Dashboard**